slezica/ai/README.md

 # `ai`

-Command-line AI actor with essential tooling, backed by a local LMStudio.
+Command-line AI actor with essential tooling, sandboxed, backed by a local LMStudio.

 ## Installation